mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 Method 1: Set requires_grad in [Parameter](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.Parameter.html#mindspore.Parameter) to False.

-Method 2: Use [stop_gradient](<https://www.mindspore.cn/tutorials/en/master/beginner/autograd.html># %E5%81%9C %E6%AD %A2%E8%AE %A1%E7%AE %97%E6%A2%AF %E5%BA %A6) to prevent the gradient from continuing to propagate backward.
+Method 2: Use [Stop Gradient](https://www.mindspore.cn/tutorials/en/master/beginner/autograd.html#stop-gradient) to prevent the gradient from continuing to propagate backward.
 After all gradients that affect the weight are blocked, the update of the weight is actually blocked.

 Conclusion: